On the fixed points of the Ruelle operator

-For the second part notice that if the Julia set has measure zero, then $Hol_2$ consists of only the $0$ function.
+For the second part notice that if the Julia set has measure zero, then $Hol_2$ consists only of the $0$ function.
 So, assume that the Lebesgue measure of the Julia set is not zero.
 Let $\mu$ a fixed point of Beltrami operator with

 Applying the same arguments as in the first part, we get a continuous linear functional on $Hol_2$ defined by a fixed point of Beltrami operator now supported on the Julia set.
-This again contradicts to Theorem 3 of \cite{MakRuelle}, hence the Lebesgue measure of $J_R$ is zero. \end{proof}
+This again by an analogous argument of Proposition \ref{prop.inducedinv} gives a contradiction, hence the Lebesgue measure of $J_R$ is zero. \end{proof}

 Now define $X=(Id-R^*)(Hol(R))$ and let $X_1$ and $X_2$ be the closures of $X$ in the spaces of $Hol_1$ and $Hol_2$, respectively.
-The proof of Theorem \ref{th.MeanErg.1} shows that if there is no invariant Beltrami differential supported on a Julia set of positive measure, then we get $X_2=Hol(R)$ and hence also $X_1\subset X_2$.
+The proof of Theorem \ref{th.MeanErg.1} shows that if there is no invariant Beltrami differential supported on a Julia set of positive measure, then we get $X_2=Hol_2$ which coincides with $Hol(R)$ as a set and hence also $X_1\subset X_2$.
 We will prove the converse in Proposition \ref{pr.fixedpointBelt} below.
 First we need a technical result.

 \begin{lemma} Let $l$ be a linear functional on $Hol(R)$.
 If $ X_1 \subset ker(l)$ then $l$ is continuous on $Hol_1$. \end{lemma}